 - Preheat oven to 400 degrees

-- Heat a skillet on medium high add olive oil, onions and cook until soft about 2-3 minutes add garlic and cook another minute.
-Remove and Place in a large bowl.
+- Heat a skillet on medium-high add olive oil, onions and cook until soft about 2-3 minutes add garlic, and cook for another minute.
+Remove and place in a large bowl.

 - In that same bowl add cream of mushroom soup, mayo, milk, cream, and salt and pepper.
 Whisk until combined.

 - Place 1/3 of the potato slices into a 13x9 baking dish.
 Spoon 1/3 cream sauce over potatoes and add half of the diced ham.
 Then another layer of potatoes, sauce, and the rest of the ham.
 Add the final layer of potatoes and the rest of the sauce.
 Sprinkle Parmesan cheese over the top.

 - Let potatoes sit 10 minutes then serve!